Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Missouri

-Missouri has different time limits on truck collision negligence claims depending on whether the injured person survived the crash or died in the wreck.
-Missouri law contained in V.A.M.S.
-516.120(4) sets a five year time limit on injuries caused by truck crashes.
-Interestingly, Missouri has a shorter three year statute on limitations on wrongful death claims caused by a fatal truck wreck.
+Missouri time limits on truck collision negligence claims depend on whether the injured person survived the crash or died in the wreck.
+Missouri law in V.A.M.S.
+516.120(4) sets a five year time limit on injuries caused by truck crashes but has a shorter three year limitation on wrongful death claims caused by a fatal truck wreck.
 (V.A.M.S.
 537.100)

-Missouri has a number of exceptions to these time limits.
+Missouri has exceptions to these time limits.
 For example, when the injured person is a minor or is mentally incapacitated they may have additional time to pursue a claim.
 There may also be other exceptions.
 If you need additional information on these important time limits please call (816) 221-0501 to talk to a Missouri 18 wheeler accident attorney.

 Kansas